89luca89/distrobox/docs/README.md

 It also aims to enter the container **as fast as possible**, every millisecond adds up if you use the container as your default environment for your terminal:

-These are some sample results of `distrobox-enter` on the same container on my weak laptop:
+These are some sample results of `distrobox enter` on the same container on my weak laptop:

 ```console